 Tip: Planet Action Adventure is a local tour operator – a German expat who’s been living there for 20 years.
 He’s the one who designed the hiking trails and is the number 1 expert on doing these tours safely and enjoyably.

 You will have to leave Cebu at around 5:30 and should be done around lunchtime.
 There’s a dining area right next to the falls, so you can have a nice relaxing meal there when the trek is over.
 Then, you can head over to the nearby town of Moalboal and embark on an amazing island-hopping tour there.

 What makes Moalboal ideal for snorkelling and island hopping is the fact it is home to one of the largest sardine shoals in the world.
 These fish stay there all year round and create an extremely diverse and interesting ecosystem based around them.
 In fact, Moalboal is officially the place with the largest marine bio-diversity ever to be surveyed anywhere in the world!

 Whale Tourism at Oslob

 Alternatively, you could visit Oslob first, before doing the canyoneering tour.
-Oslob is famous for its large population of whale sharks, with whom you can swim at the peaceful bay waters.
-You have to be there very early, otherwise, the whales will be done eating and swim away.
-Keep in mind, this attraction, while fun and unique, is extremely bad for the environment and the whales in particular.
+Oslob is famous for its large population of whale sharks, with whom you can swim in the peaceful bay waters.
+You have to be there very early, otherwise, the whales will be done eating and swimming away.
+Keep in mind, that this attraction, while fun and unique, is extremely bad for the environment and the whales in particular.

-Day 3 – Ferry to Bohol and visiting the Chocolate Hills
+Day 3 – Ferry to Bohol and visit the Chocolate Hills

 If you want to be able to complete this tour and see all attractions, you’ll have to wake up early and catch the 8:20 ferry from Cebu to Bohol.
 Tickets to the ferry can be pre-booked online through Oceanjet.
 You’ll then arrive at Tagbilaran pier, which is 30 minutes away from Panglao – the place where all tourists to Bohol stay.